nirtamir2/talks/2025-06-25/src/slides.md

 Mesh is made of:

 ➕ Geometry (the shape) -
-It defines the vertices (points in space), faces (triangles built from those points) and the overal shape (cube, sphere, model...)
+It defines the vertices (points in space), faces (triangles built from those points) and the overall shape (cube, sphere, model...)

 🎨 Material (the look)